tusen-ai/naive-ui/CONTRIBUTING.md

 - Don't add period `。` in any description in Chinese API tables (and any log of changelogs).
 - Add space bewteen Chinese and Latin charactors.
 - Don't use Chinese punctuation in English docs.
-- Don't write changelogs in the released version.
+- Don't write changelogs in a released version.
 - When rebase the branch, pay attention to whether it is placed in the released version.

 For Example: